 This story will be updated as Bethesda Beat learns of more businesses requiring vaccinations.

-As COVID-19 cases continue to rise due to the spread of the Delta variant, some businesses, institutions and governments in Montgomery County are requiring people to show proof they have been vaccinated.
+Some businesses, institutions and governments in Montgomery County are requiring people to show proof they have been vaccinated against COVID-19.

 Here are some businesses that have implemented a mandate to show proof of vaccination:

-The bar and music venue on Rockville Pike has reopened, after a three-year hiatus caused by a large fire on Valentines Day 2018.
+The bar and music venue on Rockville Pike reopened after a three-year hiatus caused by a large fire on Valentines Day 2018.
 On Aug.
 15, Dietle’s started requiring patrons to show proof of vaccination.

 Bartender Jerry Gustafson told Bethesda Beat that people can either show their vaccination card or a photo of it as long as it matches their ID.
 Proof of a negative COVID-19 test is also acceptable.